-- (2) AUTHORITY.-The Corporation may enter into partnerships with the National Institute of Food and Agriculture, the Agricultural Research Service, the National Oceanic Atmospheric Administration, and other appropriate public and private entities with demonstrated capabilities in developing and implementing risk management and marketing options for producers of specialty crops and underserved agricultural commodities. - (3) OBJECTIVES.-The Corporation may enter into a partnership under paragraph (2)-

-(A) to enhance the notice and timeliness of notice of weather conditions that could negatively affect crop yields, quality, and final product use in order to allow producers to take preventive actions to increase end product profitability and marketability and to reduce the possibility of crop insurance claims;

-(B) to develop a multifaceted approach to pest management and fertilization to decrease inputs, decrease environmental exposure, and increase application efficiency;

-- (C) to develop or improve techniques for planning, breeding, planting, growing, maintaining, harvesting, storing, shipping, and marketing that will address quality and quantity challenges associated with year-to-year and regional variations: - (D) to clarify labor requirements and assist producers in complying with requirements to better meet the physically intense and time-compressed planting, tending, and harvesting requirements associated with the production of specialty crops and underserved agricultural commodities;

-(E) to provide assistance to State foresters or equivalent officials for the prescribed use of burning on private forest land for the prevention, control, and suppression of fire:

-- (F) to provide producers with training and informational opportunities so that the producers will be better able to use financial management, farm financial benchmarking, crop insurance, marketing contracts, and other existing and emerging risk management tools; - (G) to improve analysis tools and technology regarding compliance or identifying and using innovative compliance strategies; and - (H) to develop other risk management tools to further increase economic and production stability.
+- (2) AUTHORITY.-The Corporation may enter into partnerships with the National Institute of Food and Agriculture, the Agricultural Research Service, the National Oceanic Atmospheric Administration, and other appropriate public and private entities with demonstrated capabilities in developing and implementing risk management and marketing options for producers of specialty crops and underserved agricultural commodities. - (3) OBJECTIVES.-The Corporation may enter into a partnership under paragraph (2)- - (A) to enhance the notice and timeliness of notice of weather conditions that could negatively affect crop yields, quality, and final product use in order to allow producers to take preventive actions to increase end product profitability and marketability and to reduce the possibility of crop insurance claims; - (B) to develop a multifaceted approach to pest management and fertilization to decrease inputs, decrease environmental exposure, and increase application efficiency; - (C) to develop or improve techniques for planning, breeding, planting, growing, maintaining, harvesting, storing, shipping, and marketing that will address quality and quantity challenges associated with year-to-year and regional variations; - (D) to clarify labor requirements and assist producers in complying with requirements to better meet the physically intense and time-compressed planting, tending, and harvesting requirements associated with the production of specialty crops and underserved agricultural commodities; - (E) to provide assistance to State foresters or equivalent officials for the prescribed use of burning on private forest land for the prevention, control, and suppression of fire; - (F) to provide producers with training and informational opportunities so that the producers will be better able to use financial management, farm financial benchmarking, crop insurance, marketing contracts, and other existing and emerging risk management tools;

-(e) Funding.-

-(1) REIMBURSEMENTS.-Of the amounts made available from the insurance fund established under section 516(c), the Corporation may use to provide reimbursements under subsection (b) not more than \$7,500,000 for fiscal year 2008 and each subsequent fiscal year.

-(2) Contracting.-

-- (A) CONDUCTING AND CONTRACTING FOR RESEARCH AND DEVELOPMENT.-Of the amounts made available from the insurance fund established under section 516(c), the Corporation may use to conduct research and development and carry out contracting and partnerships under subsections (c) and (d) not more than \$12,500,000 for fiscal year 2008 and each subsequent fiscal year. - (B) UNDERSERVED STATES.-Of the amount made available under subparagraph (A) for a fiscal year, the Corporation shall use not more than \$5,000,000 for the fiscal year to conduct research and development and carry out contracting for research and development to carry out the purpose described in subsection (c)(1)(A).

-- (3) UNUSED FUNDING.-If the Corporation determines that the amount available under this section for a fiscal year is not needed for such purposes, the Corporation may use- - (A) not more than \$5,000,000 for each fiscal year to improve program integrity, including by-

-(i) increasing compliance-related training;

-(ii) improving analysis tools and technology regarding compliance;

-(iii) use of information technology, as determined by the Corporation; and

-(iv) identifying and using innovative compliance strategies; and

-(B) any excess amounts to carry out other activities authorized under this section.
+- (G) to improve analysis tools and technology regarding compliance or identifying and using innovative compliance strategies; and - (H) to develop other risk management tools to further increase economic and production stability. - (e) Funding.- - (1) REIMBURSEMENTS.-Of the amounts made available from the insurance fund established under section 516(c), the Corporation may use to provide reimbursements under subsection (b) not more than \$7,500,000 for fiscal year 2008 and each subsequent fiscal year. - (2) Contracting.- - (A) CONDUCTING AND CONTRACTING FOR RESEARCH AND DEVELOPMENT.-Of the amounts made available from the insurance fund established under section 516(c), the Corporation may use to conduct research and development and carry out contracting and partnerships under subsections (c) and (d) not more than- - (i) \$12,500,000 for each of fiscal years 2008 through 2018; and - (ii) \$8,000,000 for fiscal year 2019 and each fiscal year thereafter. - (B) UNDERSERVED STATES.-Of the amount made available under subparagraph (A) for a fiscal year, the Corporation shall use not more than \$5,000,000 for the fiscal year to conduct research and development and carry out contracting for research and development to carry out the purpose described in subsection (c)(1)(A). - (3) UNUSED FUNDING.-If the Corporation determines that the amount available under this section for a fiscal year is not needed for such purposes, the Corporation may use- - (A) not more than \$5,000,000 for each fiscal year to improve program integrity, including by- - (i) increasing compliance-related training; - (ii) improving analysis tools and technology regarding compliance; - (iii) use of information technology, as determined by the Corporation; and - (iv) identifying and using innovative compliance strategies; and - (B) any excess amounts to carry out other activities authorized under this section.